daormar/debasher/doc/design_doc_resident.md

   way other tests simulate an external `INTERACT` arriving), then waits on `_stop_requested` before calling `stop_threads()`.
-Deciding when to send that signal is external to `FBPProcess` by design (see "Conformance status"'s third candidate): typically once every node's halted marker exists, but nothing here enforces that, or requires a halt to have happened at all.
+Deciding when to send that signal is external to `FBPProcess` by design (see "Conformance status"'s third candidate, and section 4's own `debasher_stop_resident` subsection for the tool that actually does): typically once every node's halted marker exists, but nothing here enforces that, or requires a halt to have happened at all.
 - A halt sends no `CLOSE`, and neither does any other stop signal.
 Done:
   `run()` always calls `stop_threads(close=False)`, unconditionally, once its wait on `_stop_requested` returns. `CLOSE` says that a writer has finished